httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If multiple field values occur within a message, these values MUST be combined into a single Dictionary structure before serialization.

 An individual member value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in {{Section 4.1.2 of STRUCTURED-FIELDS}} on the `member_value` and its parameters, not including the dictionary key itself.
-Specifically, the value is serialized as an Item or Inner List (the two possible values of a Dictionary member).
+Specifically, the value is serialized as an Item or Inner List (the two possible values of a Dictionary member), with all parameters and possible sub-fields serialized using the strict serialization rules defined in {{Section 4 of STRUCTURED-FIELDS}} (or the applicable section of its extensions or updates).

 Each parameterized key for a given field MUST NOT appear more than once in the signature base.
 Parameterized keys MAY appear in any order in the signature base, regardless of the order they occur in the source Dictionary.